 Real Christmas trees carry mold spores that cause allergic reactions in some people.
 Potential reactions include sneezing, watery eyes, coughing, sinus congestion, shortness of breath, and an itchy nose.

-According to a study published in 2011 in the Annals of Allergy, Asthma & Immunology, Christmas trees can carry up to 50 different types of mold spores, 70% of which can cause hay fever symptoms.
-And the longer the tree is up, the higher the indoor mold counts climb.
-The researchers found that levels of airborne mold spores in an apartment went from 800 per cubic meter before the introduction of a live tree to 5,000 spores per cubic meter after 14 days with a live tree.
+Also, mold counts from live trees can be very high.
+A 2011 study published in the Annals of Allergy, Asthma & Immunology found airborne mold spore levels in an apartment went from 800 per cubic meter before the introduction of a live tree to 5,000 spores per cubic meter after 14 days with a live tree.